Northern India Championships

-The Northern India Championshipsor formally the Northern India Lawn Tennis Championship and, also known as the Northern India Tennis Championships was a combined men's and women's tennis tournament was founded as the North India Championship c.
+The Northern India Championships or formally the Northern India Lawn Tennis Championship and, also known as the Northern India Tennis Championships, was a combined men's and women's tennis tournament founded as the North India Championship c.
 1899.
 The first tournament was played at Delhi, India.
 The championships ran until 1970 before it was discontinued.

 History

-Tennis was introduced to India in 1880s by British Army and Civilian Officers.
-In 1899 the North India Championship was established and played at Delhi, India..
+Tennis was introduced to India in the 1880s by British Army and Civilian Officers.
+In 1899 the North India Championship was established and played at Delhi, India.
 The championships were not staged during World War II and a few years after Indian Independence in 1947.

 The tournament was hosted at different cities in India and was also played on different surfaces, such as grass courts and clay courts.
-This tournament was also held in conjunction with the National Lawn Tennis Championships of India for the years 1960, 1962, 1964 and 1966.
+This tournament was also held in conjunction with the National Lawn Tennis Championships of India for the years 1962-67.
 In 1969 and 1970 the event was also held in conjunction with the Punjab State Championships.